googleapis/google-api-nodejs-client/README.md

 ## Installation

-The library is distributed on `npm`.
+This library is distributed on `npm`.
 In order to add it as a dependency, run the following command:

 ``` sh